Hard times stimulate a search for radical—and wrong—answers. By Mark Harrison.

 Not until 1989 did the average of democracy scores of European countries (measured from the Polity IV database) return to the previous high point, which was in 1919.

 In short, the Great Depression stimulated a search for alternatives to liberal capitalism.
 This search was extremely costly and completely pointless.
 For a while in various quarters there was admiration for Hitler, Mussolini, or Stalin, their great public works, their capacity to inspire and to mobilize, and their rebuilding of their nations.
 But both fascism and communism turned out to be terrible mistakes.

 Memories are short.
 Today’s politicians want your vote.
 And many voters want to hear that some radical politician or authority figure has a quick fix for capitalism.
 It seems as if we may have to learn from our mistakes all over again.
 Let’s hope that the lesson is less costly this time round.

-Mark Harrison is a research fellow and W. Glenn Campbell and Rita Ricardo-Campbell National Fellow for 2008–2009 at the Hoover Institution.
+Mark Harrison is a research fellow and a former W. Glenn Campbell and Rita Ricardo-Campbell National Fellow (2008–2009) at the Hoover Institution.
 He is an economic historian and specialist in Soviet affairs, currently working on the Hoover Institution Workshop on Totalitarian Regimes led by Hoover research fellow Paul R. Gregory.